Wong Yuk-man: 2009 Budget Report

-Wong caused another uproar when he attempted to snatch the 2009-10 Budget Report midway through reading by the Financial Secretary John Tsang Jun-Wah, saying that it did not address any policies to help lower class and lower middle class citizens in the financial turmoil.
+Wong caused another uproar when he attempted to snatch the 2009–10 Budget Report midway through reading by the Financial Secretary John Tsang Jun-Wah, saying that it did not address any policies to help lower class and lower middle class citizens during the 2008 financial crisis.
 Some LegCo members, including several members of the Democratic Party, and the pro-Beijing media together denounced Wong's actions as violent.
 Wong, however, stated that he did not cause any physical harm to anyone, nor was it his intention to do so.
 Demonstrators took to the streets in support of Wong and his actions.

 Despite criticism, Wong commented that, in contrast to past attitudes, Hong Kong society was conservative and many people did not understand or appreciate his actions.
 Yet he continued to gain support from a niche of the local population, especially those from the grass-roots, for his relatively radical approach.

 "Five Constituencies Referendum" and the People Power

 In late-2009 and early 2010, a debate ensued amidst the pro-democracy camp on a more radical approach towards gaining universal suffrage.
 An agreement was reached between the Civic Party and Wong's League of Social Democrats for five members of their representation in the Legislative Council to resign and participate in a by-election, to create a referendum on the implementation of universal suffrage by 2012.
 In January 2010, Wong, another four lawmakers, Albert Chan, Tanya Chan, Leung Kwok-hung and Alan Leong resigned and participated in the ensuing by-election.
-On 16 May 2010, he was re-elected as a lawmaker in the by-election,.
+On 16 May 2010, he was re-elected as a lawmaker in the by-election.
 The turn-out was only 17.7 percent of registered voters.
 Wong Yuk-man denounced the Democratic Party for negotiating with Beijing and voting for the reform package which he saw as "selling out democracy" and defecting to the Chinese Communist Party.
 LSD protesters attacked the Democratic Party in the following 2010 July 1 march.

 In January 2010, Wong stepped down as Chairman of the LSD, handing the chairmanship to Andrew To Kwan-hang.
 In January 2011, Wong and Albert Chan announced that they were resigning from the League of Social Democrats over differences with his successor Andrew To's leadership over what stance to take towards the Democratic Party after Wong Yuk-man's protege Edward Yum failed in passing a no-confidence motion against To.
 As two of the party's three legislators, the move left the party and the remaining legislator, Leung Kwok-hung ('Long Hair'), in a difficult position.
 Wong also said that factional fighting within the party had become so hostile that it was beyond his and Chan's ability to rectify the situation.
 With Chan, he went on to launch People Power, under which name he continued to sit in Legco.